psholtz/MIT-SICP/Recitations-F2007/Recitation-06/README.md

 <pre>(let bindings body)</pre>

 Binds the given bindings for the duration of the body.
 The bindings are a list of (name-value) pairs.
-The body consists of one or more expressions which are evaluated in order and hte value of the last is returned.
+The body consists of one or more expressions which are evaluated in order and the value of the last is returned.
 Let is an example of syntactic sugar:

 <pre>(let ((arg1 val1) (arg2 val2)) body)</pre>